 Michael Stein is a veteran nonprofit digital strategist who has worked for the past twenty five years at the intersection of communications, social media and fundraising.
-His areas of expertise include online fundraising, email messaging, email list growth, website usability, blogging, mobile content and social media.
+His areas of expertise include online fundraising, email messaging, email list growth, website usability, mobile engagement and social media.

-Michael has most recently worked as a Senior Account Executive at Mal Warwick Donordigital in Berkeley, California, where he managed national, regional and local campaigns to help nonprofits raise money online and engage supporters.
+Prior to this, Michael was a Senior Account Executive at the Mal Warwick Donordigital direct response fundraising agency in Berkeley, California, where he managed national, regional and local campaigns to help nonprofits raise money online and engage supporters.

 Michael’s opinion, analysis and writing have been featured in numerous media, including The New York Times, The Chronicle of Philanthropy, National Public Radio, The Nonprofit Times, TechSoup.org, Philanthropy News Digest, Idealware.org, The Philanthropy Journal, The Nonprofit Quarterly, Grassroots Fundraising Journal and Wired Magazine.

 With Nick Allen and Mal Warwick, Michael wrote the groundbreaking 1997 book: Fundraising on the Internet: Recruiting and Renewing Donors Online.
 In 2002, Michael and John Kenyon published the first study of cloud-based services for nonprofits, The eNonprofit: A Guide to ASPs, Internet Services and Online Software.
 In 1994, Michael chronicled the rise of the emerging World Wide Web with Gary Wolf in the Peachpit Press book: Aether Madness: An Offbeat Guide to the Online World.

 Michael is the Founding President of the Idealware.org Board of Directors and served from 2006 to 2010.